rsdoiel/opml/ideas/OPML-to-Markdown-and-back.md

     + [Scripting News Sites](http://hosting.opml.org/dave/mySites.opml)
 ```

 What about the _created_ attribute?
-Could we render it as a sub list of anchors with data uri?
+Could we render this case as an additional set of anchors using data uri?

-This suggest a rule struct like
+This suggest a rule like

 + if the _text_ attribute contains HTML markup
     + URL decode into HTML
     + Convert HTML to Markdown
-+ else render additional attributes as sub-lists with data URI
++ else render attributes as additional anchors using data URI

 This might work as follows.